R3-Archive/flow-db/README.md

 ### Via the web API

-Add a token to the node's database table by running:
+Add a token to the node's database table by making a PUT request to:

     localhost:10007/api/token/add-token?token=TOKEN_NAME&value=TOKEN_INITIAL_VALUE

-Update a token's value in the node's database table by running:
+Update a token's value in the node's database table by making a POST request to:

     localhost:10007/api/token/update-token?token=TOKEN_NAME&value=TOKEN_NEW_VALUE

-And read back a token's value from the node's database table by running:
+And read back a token's value from the node's database table by making a GET request to:

     localhost:10007/api/token/query-token?token=TOKEN_NAME